 15-Minute Sesame Ginger Noodles are ready in a flash and full of flavor!
-Inspired by takeout, this is an ideal quick dinner that’s full of nourishing ingredients like crunchy vegetables and protein-rich edamame.
-Since it’s totally customizable as well, this will be a new favorite!
+Inspired by takeout, this is a quick vegan dinner that’s full of nourishing ingredients like crunchy vegetables and protein-rich edamame.

 NOTE: I am not expert in Chinese or Sichuan cuisine, so this is not an authentic recipe.
 I am merely drawing inspiration from flavors I enjoy.
 If you’d like to learn more about this dish’s history, click here.